Liu Xun (warlord): Life

-Around 199, Liu Xun had become a minor warlord in the Huai River region with a sizeable army under his command.
+Around 199, Liu Xun had become a minor warlord in the Southern Huai River region with a sizeable army under his command.
 Sun Ce, who had conquered territories in the Jiangdong region after leaving Yuan Shu, planned to seize control of Lujiang Commandery from Liu Xun.
 He sent a messenger to meet Liu Xun and seek his assistance in attacking Shangliao (上繚; southeast of present-day Xiushui County, Jiangxi).
 As the messenger brought him gifts and spoke to him in a flattering tone, Liu Xun was so pleased that he readily agreed to help Sun Ce.
 However, Liu Ye, then an adviser to Liu Xun, cautioned his lord against falling for Sun Ce's ruse.
 Liu Ye pointed out that Shangliao could not be conquered easily and warned Liu Xun that Sun Ce might take advantage of the situation to attack Lujiang Commandery.
 Liu Xun ignored Liu Ye's warning and led his troops to attack Shangliao.
 As Liu Ye foresaw, Sun Ce invaded and seized control of Lujiang Commandery while Liu Xun was away.

 After losing Lujiang Commandery, Liu Xun, along with his younger brother and followers, went to join Cao Cao, who had become a warlord and now controlled the Han central government and the figurehead Emperor Xian.
 Cao Cao recommended the central government to enfeoff Liu Xun as a marquis and appoint him as General Who Attacks Barbarians (征虜將軍).

 As Liu Xun was an old acquaintance of Cao Cao, he thought highly of himself and behaved arrogantly.
 He broke the law on numerous occasions and defamed others.
 He was arrested and executed for his crimes after one Li Shencheng (李申成) reported to him to the authorities.